WorkingMouse/programming-challenge/README.md

 The challenge is to convert an English sentence into Pig Latin.

-- You can choose to complete it in JS, PHP, or C#.
+- You can choose to complete it in JS, PHP, C# or Java.
   Choose whichever language you are most comfortable with.
-- It should not take more than 1 hour.
+- It should not take more than 2 hours.

 ## Description